 Learning about famous artists can be lots of fun and a great opportunity for children to explore different techniques and mediums.
 Follow along with us as we explore the different masterpieces and create ourown artistic interpretations!
 For each famous artist we include a suggest reading as well as a printable reference guide for the back of your child’s art.
 We suggest framing your creations with black construction paper for a finished look.
 Paste the famous artist reference card on the back of your project

 What Makes a…..Series is published by the Metropolitan Museum of Art.
 They are perfect for grades 6-8, or as a read aloud with late elementary students.
 I would recommend this set as a purchase for your classroom, it will last for years to come.
 We personally own these and they are filled with information about each artist and feature many colorful photographs and explanations of their work.

-Learn about POP Art with these fun and free Andy Warhol art projects for kids.
+Learn about POP Art with this fun and free Andy Warhol art project for kids.
 These activities are great for students of all ages, with multiple levels and adaptations you can adjust for your teaching style.
-Students will work on process art, and can color in our free printable Warhol art templates or design their own graphics with this simple technique.
+Students will work on process art and can color in our free printable Warhol art templates or design their own graphics with this simple technique.